rimutaka/lambda-debugger-runtime-emulator/README.md

 ## Debugging

-Pre-requisites:
+__Pre-requisites:__
 - _proxy-lambda_ was deployed to AWS
 - SQS queues were created with the appropriate access policies
-- [runtime-emulator/env-minimal.sh](runtime-emulator/env-minimal.sh) script contains your IDs

 __Launching the emulator:__
-- run the modified [runtime-emulator/env-minimal.sh](runtime-emulator/env-minimal.sh) in a terminal window on your local machine
-- start the _runtime-emulator_ in the same terminal window as a binary or with `cargo run`
+- start the _runtime-emulator_ in the terminal as a binary or with `cargo run`
 - the app should inform you it is listening on a certain port

 __Launching the local lambda:__
-- run the modified [runtime-emulator/env-minimal.sh](runtime-emulator/env-minimal.sh) in a terminal window on your local machine
+- run [runtime-emulator/env-lambda.sh](runtime-emulator/env-minlambdaimal.sh) in a terminal window on your local machine
 - start your lambda in the same terminal window with `cargo run`
 - the emulator will inform you it is waiting for an incoming message from the SQS

 __Debugging:__
 - trigger the event on AWS as part of your normal data flow, e.g. by a user action on a webpage
 - the emulator should display the lambda payload and forward it to your local lambda for processing
-- debug
+- debug as needed
 - successful responses are sent back to the caller if the response queue is configured

+The same SQS message is reused until the lambda completes successfully.

 If the local lambda fails, terminates or panics, you can make changes to the code and run it again to reuse the same payload.

-## Technical details
+## Advanced setup

 ### SQS